Climate technology & energy use.

 - Control of variable energy supply for ICT networks

 The energy consumption in radio access networks is steadily increasing.
 This is due to the network expansion and also to the increasing capacity demands of mobile users.
 Telekom operates tens of thousands of base stations and Wi-Fi hotspots in Germany, which have a total annual energy consumption in the three-digit gigawatt hours range.
-Until now, these networks have been operated regardless of their usage; the same amount of energy has been used no matter whether the load is high or low.
+Until now, these networks were operated regardless of their usage; the same amount of energy has been used no matter whether the load is high or low.